amillerb/fta-liftandshift-dcmigration/doc/devops-iac-testing.md

 - Setting up test pipeline by defining parameters for isolated VNet (i.e. CIDR block, NSG Ports that will open on the test subnet, etc.).
 - Ensure that appropriate stakeholders are given the least privilege permissions to execute the pipelines.
 - Define Migration approach through waves of execution
-    - Understand dependencies to create migration/waves/groups.
+    - Understand dependencies to create migration waves/groups.
     - Define test cases.
-    - Ensure Rollback plan is in place for re-hosted VMs.
+    - Ensure Rollback plan is in place for the re-hosted VMs.
     - Make sure that test data is consistent with the data used in production.
 - Clean up test resources that were deployed in an isolated VNet.

 ### 1.2\.
 Post-Migration Tasks
 - Validate VM migration was successful and that applications are functioning as should be